Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Systematic misalignments

 \section{Systematic misalignments}

 Systematic shifts of the assumed positions of the silicon modules of the tracker, when compared with the actual positions of the active elements, can occur.
 Such shifts will be called systematic distortions, or misalignments, of the tracker geometry.
 These systematic misalignments may cause biases in the track reconstruction and this can have a negative impact on physics measurements.
 Therefore, a dedicated programme of studies of such systematic distortions was developed.
 The WMs mentioned in Section~\ref{sec:concepts} form a particular class of systematic distortions.
 These are transformations that change a set of valid tracks into another set of valid tracks and satisfy $\Delta \chi^2 \approx 0$.
-Although such a transformation does not affect the individual track parameters used in the alignment procedure, it may affect certain topologies of the tracks or correlations between tracks that are later used in physics measurements.
+They may arise when the alignment parameters of all modules are free in the alignment fit without additional constraints.
+Although such a transformation does not affect the individual track parameter fit performance in the alignment procedure, it may affect certain topologies of the tracks or correlations between tracks that are later used in physics measurements.

 The most obvious example of a WM is a global movement of the whole detector, but more subtle effects are possible.
 The fact that all collision tracks come from the centre of the detector and that the detector is symmetric around the beam axis may cause certain WM biases that leave the $\chi^2$ of the individual collision tracks invariant.
 Such a systematic distortion is not necessarily a WM, but the effect may be especially large in the direction with the weakest constraints.